Parent–Child Connection

 • loss or abandonment

-Children may continue longing for connection while also protecting themselves from emotional hurt.
+Many children continue longing for closeness while protecting themselves from further hurt.

 This can later affect: